pavank2/ProtractorSuite/README.md

 ## Scenarios

-There are 3 scenarios which are part of 3 Spec files.
-Total tests are 6.
+There are 2 scenarios which are part of 2 Spec files.

-- LoginPageTest.spec.js : Logs in to the website and logs out
-- HomePageTest.spec.js : Logs in, adds item to cart and removes item from cart
+- HomePageTest.spec.js : On Holidu Hoempage search bar, adds location, dates and no. of people and searches for property
-- E2EPurchase.spec.js : Logs in and completes the E2E Purchase flow
+- SearchResultsPage.spec.js : Starts again from home page, applies multiple filters on the search results and selects the first property

 - Note: "Sleep" function is added in few of the steps to slow down execution for demo purposes.
 ## Recommended Configuration